radiylon/medthrive-api/README.md

 4. Replace the profiles in `sst.config.ts` with your own account profiles
 5. Create a `.env` file at the root and set `MEDTHRIVE_UI_URL`
   - You will need to have `medthrive-ui` running locally
-6. Run `npm run dev` to start local development
+6. Run `pnpm run dev` to start local development
-7. In a separate terminal window, navigate to the project and run `npm run db:push` to initialize tables locally
+7. In a separate terminal window, navigate to the project and run `pnpm run db:push` to initialize tables locally

 ## Testing